Calpurnia

 Shakespeare Retold (Modern Verse)

-By offering a flattering interpretation of the same dream, and by appealing to the part of Caesar that Calpurnia has been carefully managing — his sense of public dignity.
-Where Calpurnia reads the statue spouting blood as Caesar's death, Decius reads it as Rome being nourished by Caesar's reviving life-blood; where Calpurnia offers a face-saving cover story (Antony will say Caesar is unwell), Decius asks pointedly whether the senators should be told that "Caesar is afraid" or that he stays home for his wife's bad dreams.
-The argument is rhetorically devastating because it converts Calpurnia's protection into Caesar's humiliation.
-Within fifty lines, Caesar has reversed his decision and is calling for his robe.
-The scene is the play's most concentrated demonstration of how rhetoric overrides evidence when the listener wants a particular outcome.
+Where Calpurnia reads the statue spouting blood as Caesar's death, Decius reads it as Rome being nourished by Caesar's reviving life-blood.
+Where Calpurnia offers a face-saving cover story (Antony will say Caesar is unwell), Decius asks pointedly whether the senators should be told that "Caesar is afraid," or that he stays home for his wife's bad dreams.
+The argument is devastating because it converts Calpurnia's protection into Caesar's humiliation.
+Within fifty lines Caesar has reversed his decision and is calling for his robe.
+The scene is the play's sharpest demonstration of how rhetoric overrides evidence when the listener wants a particular outcome.
 Calpurnia had the truth; Decius had the flattery.
 The flattery wins.

 What does Calpurnia's role reveal about marriage in the play?